fredfeng-fxy/UTCV_Reactions_TestBench/TempHum/ReadMe.txt

 <Comment here to add new functions>

 The sensor type is DHT11 Temperature-Humidity Sensor Module, which can be bought with this link: https://www.robotshop.com/ca/en/dht11-temperature-humidity-sensor-module.html
+The CSV export method can be found with this link: https://medium.com/@inegm/quick-start-to-simple-daq-system-using-plx-daq-excel-arduino-d2457773384b
 Tutorial for using this sensor can be found with this link: https://www.circuitbasics.com/how-to-set-up-the-dht11-humidity-sensor-on-an-arduino/

 Sensor Specifications